robey/packrattle/docs/api.md

  The type of 'f' is `(value, Span) => boolean`, where 'value' is the result of the parser, and `Span` is described below.

-### Map and filter
+### Map and filter parameters

 Both `map` and `filter` (`onMatch` and `matchIf`) take a function 'f' and call it with two parameters: `f(value, span)`.

 - `value`: The result of the previous parser.
 For simple parsers like `string` and `regex`, this will be the string literal or regex match object, respectively.
-For nested parsers with their own `onMatch` transforms, the parameter will be the object the nested parsers returned.
+For nested parsers with their own `onMatch` transforms, the parameter will be the object returned by that parser.
 For example, the `seq` combinator (below) returns an array of the sequence of matches.
 An expression parser might build up a tree of expression nodes.

-- `span`: An object representing the span of text matched by this parser.
+- `span`: An immutable object representing the span of text matched by this parser.

 Span objects have several fields for identifying the location of the beginning and end of the span.
-Offsets are always in slice format, so the starting offset always points to the first character of the span, while the ending offset always points to the position right after the last character of the span.
-To put it another way, `text.slice(start, end)` provides the matching text exactly.
+Offsets are always in slice format: inclusive on the left, exclusive on the right.
+(The starting offset always points to the first character of the span, while the ending offset always points to the position right after the last character of the span.
+To put it another way, `text.slice(start, end)` provides the matching text exactly.)

 - `text` - the original text
 - `start` - starting offset within the text